sameljahscott-art/QA-Automation-Portfolio/README.md

 ##  About Me

-QA Analyst with 10+ years of experience in software quality assurance, specializing in **manual testing with hands-on automation support**.
+QA Automation Engineer | 10+ Years | Agile & Automation Testing specializing in **manual testing with hands-on automation support**.
 This repository reflects my real-world QA experience across web applications, APIs, data validation, and test automation using **Playwright, Cypress, Python, and Java**.

 My focus is on **building quality into products early**, validating business requirements thoroughly, and using automation strategically to support regression and repeatable testing.